Welcome to The Musicians' Company's Archive website.

 Minute Books:

 Initially, the project concentrated on the Court Minute Books stored in the Guildhall Library.
-They contain the handwritten minutes taken during every Court Meeting of the Company since mid-1772.
-The intention was to make their contents available to people without the need to visit the Library.
-This part of the project is now complete (for the time being), taking the images up to the end of 1937.
-There are about 3,250 pages and the images are all presented on this website in .pdf format and can be downloaded a page at a time, or a year at a time.
+They contain the handwritten 'minutes' taken during every Court Meeting of the Company since mid-1772.
+The intention was to make their contents available to people online, without the need for them to visit the Library and unnecessarily handle these valuable archive materials.
+This part of the project was completed in 2020, taking the images up to 1937 with over three thousand pages of minutes.

-Further, these images have now been transcribed into text that can be searched by your computer.
+Further, these images have also been transcribed into text that can be searched by your computer.
 Names, places, companies, locations and events that appear in the Minutes are contained within a single 'pdf' document allowing a quick and easy way of finding all and any reference to the detail being researched.
 While not intended to be read as a stand-alone document, it offers a kind of Electronic Index to what's in the Minute Books.
-Click Here to access this file.

 Treasures: